neilernst/ResearchSkillsUVic/resources/quant/quant_notes.md

 [CS Research overview](https://dl.acm.org/doi/pdf/10.1145/1189136.1189180)

-We will have Sean Chester and Bruce Kapron help us out.
+We will have XX help us out.

 Three types of quantitative study: **lab** experiments or field experiments with users, often called controlled experiments.
 And the most dominant one, **simulations** or data experiments, conventionally using some measure of accuracy on a set of sample data.
 Think Imagenet, Network traces, Github commits.